catsaretasty/catsaretasty.github.io/_faqs/tastyplug.md

  * When this is enabled, images posted in chat will be displayed.

 ##### Custom Emotes
  * You will be able to see all of the custom emotes Tastyplug lets you use!
-Full Tastyplug emote list [here](https://fungustime.pw/tastyplug/emotes).
+Full Tastyplug emote list [here](https://emotes.tastycat.org).
- * All the Twitch basic, turbo and sub emotes from all channels are also available, you can find them [here](https://twitchemotes.com/).
- * RCS emotes will be displayed too.

 ##### Tastymojis
  * With Tastymojis you can change plug's basic emojis for iOS, Twitter or Android ones!